Do you want to know how to truss a chicken? Well, you might be surprised. Trussing a chicken may sound and look complicated, but it is not!

-Next, let us go to the wings.
-This part is a little trickier.
-Stay with me.
+Next, let us focus on the wings.
+This part is slightly more complex.

 With your chicken still in the same position, you want to hold on near the tips of the wings.
 Fold the wings and then push its outer parts up.

 After that, the outer part of the chicken wings should be where the chicken neck was before.
-Put the outer part of the wings behind the chicken, and done!
+Secure the outer part of the wings behind the chicken.

 Step 4: Tying